It might happen when I’m shopping, exercising or even reading in bed. Ideas arrive at inconvenient times.

 - Tap General

 - Tap Keyboard

-After enabling dictation on iOS, open your writing app (I use Ulysses) and tap the page to activate the keyboard.
-Tap the microphone that’s located next to the spacebar and start speaking.
+After enabling dictation on iOS, open your favorite writing app and tap the page to activate the keyboard.
+Then, tap the microphone that’s located next to the spacebar and start speaking.

 You just learned how to enable dictation on macOS and iOS.
 Give it a try!
-You might find it convenient to capture and elaborate on ideas for blog posts.
-You might even like it better than typing.
+You might find it to be more convenient than typing.

-How to Enable Dictation: Convert Spoken Words into Text first appeared on the Bento Sites Blog by Jeff Shibasaki.
+How to Enable Dictation: Convert Spoken Words into Text [macOS, iOS, iPadOS] first appeared on the Bento Sites Blog by Jeff Shibasaki.